 “Opening day is right around the corner, so get your gear out of the closet, because we’ll be riding again before you know it,” said John McColly, Mountain High’s Vice President of Sales and Marketing.

-New this season, Mountain High is unveiling two snow play areas called Yeti’s Snow Parks.
-Located at both the East and North Resorts, these new snow parks (named in honor of Mountain High’s loveable mascot) provide a fun setting for first-time guests with tubing, snow play, and introductory lessons for skiing and snowboarding.
+New this season, Mountain High is unveiling a new snow play area at its East Resort called the Yeti’s Snow Park.
+This new snow park provides a fun setting for first-time guests with tubing, snow play, and introductory lessons for skiing and snowboarding.

-In the tubing areas, more than 15 lanes are available offering a fun experience for first-time sliders and snow enthusiasts.
+In the tubing areas, up to 8 lanes are available offering a fun experience for first-time sliders and snow enthusiasts.
 Guests must be 36” or taller to enter the tubing parks.
 Custom tubes are included in the price.

-The Yeti’s Snow Parks are open weekends & holidays beginning at 8:30am.
+The Yeti’s Snow Park is open weekends & holidays beginning at 8:30am.
 Tickets are sold in 2-hour blocks at just $30 for Tubing, $20 for Snow play, and $25 for skiing/snowboarding introductions.
 Guests can also purchase all three activities for just $59 and spend 2 hours in each.

 Future activities in the Yeti’s Snow Park include scenic sky chair rides, ice skating, a snow climbing wall, snow forts, ice tunnels, and a hidden cave that doubles as the Yeti’s hideout.